nhattung99/dinorun_zama/README.md

 ### 1. **Get Started**
 - Connect your MetaMask wallet
-- Perform daily check-in to receive free races
+- Buy plays from your wallet to start playing

-### 2. **Play the Dodge Race**
+### 2. **Play the Dino Run**
-- Click "Start Race" to begin the 15-second dodge game
+- Click "🦖 Start Running" to begin the 15-second running game
-- Use arrow keys or WASD to move between 3 lanes
+- Press Space, Up Arrow, or W to jump
-- Dodge obstacles to score points (difficulty increases over time)
+- **Jump to avoid cactus on the ground**
+- **Score increases automatically** as you run (distance-based scoring)
+- Stay on ground when cactus passes = HIT!
+- Speed and difficulty increase over time (faster cactus, more frequent spawns)
-- Your score determines your rewards
+- Your total score determines your rewards

-### 3. **Claim Rewards**
+### 3. **Submit Score & Compete**
-- **ETH Rewards**: Use the "Claim ETH" button to withdraw to your wallet
+- **Submit Total Score**: After playing multiple rounds, submit your accumulated score to the wallet
-- **Leaderboard**: Publish your score to compete with others
+- **Leaderboard**: Your published score appears on the leaderboard to compete with others

 ## 🔧 Smart Contracts

 ### Contract Addresses
 ```
-Sepolia: 0x561D05BbaE5a2D93791151D02393CcD26d9749a2 (CryptoRaceFHE_KMS_Final)
+Sepolia: 0x561D05BbaE5a2D93791151D02393CcD26d9749a2 (CryptoDinoRun_KMS_Final)
 ```

 ### Key Functions
-- `raceLite()` - Consume a race and compute outcome
-- `settlePrize(uint8 slot)` - Apply rewards based on race performance
+- `publishScore(uint256 score)` - Submit your score to the blockchain
-- `dailyGm()` - Daily check-in for free races
+- `dailyGm()` - Daily check-in for free plays
+- `buyGmTokensFHE()` - Buy GM tokens with ETH to purchase plays
 - `requestClaimETH(uint256 amountWei)` - Request ETH withdrawal
-- `getUserRaces(address user)` - Get encrypted race count
 - `getEncryptedPendingEthWei(address user)` - Get encrypted pending ETH
 - `getEncryptedScore(address user)` - Get encrypted score